Perror Trick

 the small bin thus updating the small chunk’s back pointer to point to the fake

-closes its temporary FILE
+When perror closes its temporary FILE the global _IO_list_all will be

-updated to point to the fake FILE
+updated to point to the fake FILE.

-A fake FILE
+Building A Fake FILE

-that executes a shell can be created using the obstack vtable
+A fake FILE that executes a shell can be created using the obstack vtable

 bypass and is relatively